The Thing about Sadness: It doesn't just disappear to make room for more.

 What I know now, so many years later, is sadness builds up.

-Sadness is tangible, though we cannot hold it.
+Sadness is real, and it has a weight and can be felt as surely as I can touch a face or hold a hand.
 If you leave with nothing else, leave with that piece of knowledge.

-It exists in a way that takes up space.
-We do not seem to have infinite space that can store all of the the heartbreak we come across.
+It exists in a way that takes up space just like our memories, furniture and family.
+And more's the pity that we do not seem to have infinite space that can store all of the heartbreak we sometimes come across.

 Previous Sadness doesn't empty out into space to make room for more without consequence.

-In 9 years, I have lost two younger brothers, my 19 year old sister, my father and grandfather, but when I dropped my phone in a pail of milk yesterday, I nearly cried.
+In 9 years, I have lost two younger brothers, my 19 year old sister, my father and grandfather, but when one day, I remember I dropped my phone in a pail of milk, and I nearly cried.

 I. Nearly.
 Cried.

-Cried over a phone, over the cost to replace something I cannot afford to replace. . .BUT it can be replaced.
-Knowing that changed nothing.
+Cried over a phone, over the cost to replace something that can be replaced.
+Knowing that this reaction makes no sense in the scope of my life changed nothing.
 It made me sad, overwhelmed and there you have it.

 How does a person who has lost more than half of her immediate family even care when a phone drops in a pail or a goat on her farm becomes ill?